Frederik Meijer Gardens Butterflies Take Flight

 This is a great place to pull out your brochure.
 Kids love identifying the different types of butterflies they find in the butterfly bungalow.

 You may also see FMG staff collecting butterflies from the Observation Station and releasing them throughout the day.
-(More on that in the next tip.)
+(More on that later.)

 If you’re lucky, you’ll get to watch horticulturalists release butterflies into the conservatory.